gaultier/blog/subtle_bug_with_go_errgroup.md

 ```

 I think it is pretty straightforward.
-The only 'clever' thing is using `errgroup`, which cancels all tasks as soon as one fails.
-This is handy to avoid doing unecessary expensive computations.

  We serve the static text file `haveibeenpawned.txt` using a HTTP server to act as the Have I Been Pawned API, it just contains one password per line e.g.: